Covariance Estimation from Compressive Data Partitions using a Projected Gradient-based Algorithm

 \subsection{Paper organization}

 The paper is organized as follows: Section \ref{sec:model} introduces the covariance matrix estimation problem from random projections.
 Section \ref{sec:proposal} presents the optimization problem to be solved and the proposed algorithm for estimating covariance matrices from compressive projections in multiple subspaces.
-Sections \ref{sec:convergence} and \ref{sec:bias} includes the global convergence guarantee of the proposed algorithm along with the bias analysis.
-In Section \ref{sec:results}, the performance of the proposed algorithm is evaluated using extensive numerical simulations using hyperspectral images and some concluding remarks are summarized in Section \ref{sec:conclusions}.
+Sections \ref{sec:convergence} and \ref{sec:bias} includes the global convergence guarantee of the proposed algorithm along with the error analysis.
+In Section \ref{sec:results}, the performance of the proposed algorithm is evaluated using extensive numerical simulations using hyperspectral images.
+Additionally, an optical implementation is proposed to validate the thoretical findings.
+Some concluding remarks are summarized in Section \ref{sec:conclusions}.